 UKCOM-NKY Early Assurance Program

-In partnership with Northern Kentucky University and St. Elizabeth Healthcare, the University of Kentucky College of Medicine-Northern Kentucky Campus (UKCOM-NKY) is expected to open in the fall of 2019 and will welcome 35 students in its inaugural class.
+In partnership with Northern Kentucky University and St. Elizabeth Healthcare, the University of Kentucky College of Medicine-Northern Kentucky Campus (UKCOM-NKY) will open in the fall of 2020 and will welcome 35 students in its inaugural class.
 Physician workforce needs in Kentucky will be addressed by this initiative that is intended to increase the number of students from the region who complete medical school locally.

 In an effort to attract top students, the UKCOM and EKU have launched an Early Assurance Program (EAP) to provide selected EKU students with assured admission to the UKCOM-NKY upon successful completion of the program requirements listed below, and graduation from Eastern Kentucky University.